top of page

 Before the prevalence of law schools in the 1870s, apprenticeships were the primary way to become a lawyer.

 In what started as an exploratory Task Force of the Arizona Supreme Court in 2019, Arizona has now adopted a judicial code and created a pathway to licensure for the practice of law acquired through past apprenticeship and experimental learning.
 Initially, this elite designation was coined as "Limited License Legal Practitioners" to denote the difference between an attorney who has a broad license to practice any area of law and this license acquired through demonstration of past apprenticeship, meant to be limited to the area of practice the apprentice had mastered.
-The most common practice areas is family law.
+The most common practice area is family law.

 Even after qualifying by past apprenticeship and experimental learning, a candidate for licensure has to demonstrate his or her mastery by examinations in the ethical rules that govern all persons practicing law, the Rules of Evidence, and the Arizona Revised Statutes and Rules of Procedures relative to each practice area.
 The first of these examinations were administered in the Summer of 2021.
 From there, the candidate undergoes a strenuous character and fitness examination.